soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 13-05 Non-Independent Expenditures.* ::

 An expenditure by an individual or entity referring to a candidate, that was authorized, requested, suggested, fostered by, or cooperated in by such candidate or the opponent of such candidate, or their agents, is not an independent expenditure and is not governed by this chapter.
-Factors used by the Board to determine whether an expenditure is independent or non-independent are referenced in Rule 1-08(f).
+Factors used by the Board to determine whether an expenditure is independent or non-independent are referenced in 52 RCNY § 1-08(f).